Welcome to today's edition of the Rush 24-7 podcast.

 He's gone to Tehran.

-He's uh got family, I guess.
+He's got family, I guess, in Iran.

 And he got the hell out of Dodge on the verge of the surge.

-Uh nevertheless, I keep sidetracking myself here.
+Nevertheless, I keep sidetracking myself here.

-This is this is key.
+This is key.

-Instead, they are going to pursue a slow bleed strategy designed to gradually limit the administration's options, led by Jack Mertha, and supported by several well-funded anti-war groups, the coalition's goal is to limit or sharply reduce the number of U.S. troops available for the Iraq conflict rather than to openly cut off funding for the war itself.
+The coalition's goal is to limit or sharply reduce the number of U.S. troops available for the Iraq conflict rather than to openly cut off funding for the war itself.

-The legislative strategy will be supplemented by a multi-million dollar TV ad, uh TV ad campaign that's designed to uh pressure vulnerable Republican incumbents into breaking with President Bush and forcing the administration to admit that the war is politically unsustainable.
+The legislative strategy will be supplemented by a multi-million dollar TV ad, TV ad campaign that's designed to pressure vulnerable Republican incumbents into breaking with President Bush and forcing the administration to admit that the war is politically unsustainable.

 As described by participants, the goal is crafted to circumvent the biggest political vulnerability of the anti-war movement, the accusation that it's willing to abandon troops in the field.